🌍

 permanent jobs created

-Reconciliation and Indigenous economic partnership
+Reconciliation and Indigenous equity participation

 Tsleil-Waututh Nation